XPRESSyourself/XPRESSpipe/docs/content/analysis.rst

     s3_rna      b_EXP
     s4_rna      b_EXP

 | Your base (denominator) parameter in a given factor column in the :data:`sample_info` file must be first alphabetically.
-In the case provided above, we want to compare the experimental condition *VS* the wild-type control condition, however these labels are not alphabetically formatted correctly.
+In the case provided above, we want to compare the experimental condition *VS* the wild-type control condition, however these labels are not alphabetical.
 In this case, you can append letters to the beginning to force alphabetical order.
 For example, if you performed a :data:`experiment` vs :data:`wild-type` experiment, you would need to use the labels :data:`b_experiment` vs :data:`a_wild-type` to force a :data:`b_experiment` / :data:`a_wild-type` comparison.

 | If we want to consider additional factors, such as translation efficiency of  footprint vs RNA-sequence samples for ribosome profiling, these should be included as additional factor columns in the :data:`sample_info` file.
-Since we want to perform another comparison with the footprint vs RNA-sequencing samples, we need to again ensure that these labels are listed in the correct alphabetical order to ensure we are performing a footprint *VS* RNA-sequencing comparison to reflect translation efficiency.
+Since we want to perform another comparison with the footprint vs RNA-sequencing samples, we need to again ensure that these labels for this "Type" factor are listed in the correct alphabetical order to ensure we are performing a footprint *VS* RNA-sequencing comparison to reflect translation efficiency.

 .. ident with TABs
 .. code-block:: python